ludwigprager/ArgoCD-POC/README.md

 You can then access the ArgoCD ui and the example applications via ingresses using your browser.

 # Usage
-Clone this repo an run the start script:
+Clone this repo and run the start script:

 ```
 git clone https://github.com/ludwigprager/ArgoCD-POC.git